 Westmill sources both raw materials and finished goods from around the world and works with a diverse portfolio of suppliers.
 We also have a number of license agreements with other food manufacturers for the distribution of their branded products into the UK and other European markets.

 As set out in our previous statements, we are committed to creating an environment and culture where employees feel that they can give of their best in helping to build a great business.
-The company has a range of policies and procedures in place that provide direction on what employees can expect from the business and what the business expects from them.
+We have a range of policies and procedures in place that provide direction on what employees can expect from the business and what the business expects from them.
 Our commitments on ethical trade, human rights and modern slavery are set out in a number of policies which guides our relationships with suppliers and partners and our purchase of products and services.

 We have a good oversight of our direct suppliers’ operations, built from supplier visits in combination with ethical audits and Sedex (or equivalent electronic ethical data sharing platform) SAQ results.
 In 2017/18 our parent company hired specific in-country resource in Turkey in response to the increasing risks of Modern Slavery in the region.
 We constantly horizon scan to understand the changing landscape of risk from a country and industry perspective.
-Where there is an identified risk of slavery or human trafficking (either in country or in the Industry sector as a whole) Westmill will undertake appropriate remediation steps.
+Where there is an identified risk of slavery or human trafficking (either in country or in the Industry sector as a whole) we will undertake appropriate remediation steps.
 This will be addressed on a case by case basis and the Business will seek expert advice where appropriate to address any identified issues.
 We continue to work to improve transparency beyond our direct supplier operations through comprehensive supply chain maps in collaboration with all suppliers in scope.

 Our approach to Ethical Trade includes our focus on tackling modern slavery.
 We have established Key Performance Indicators (KPIs) to demonstrate the progress made here such as: social auditing, improving supply chain transparency and supplier training.
 The effectiveness of the processes established to limit the possibility that slavery and human trafficking could take place is also measured against KPIs as appropriate.

 Ethical training materials and particularly MSA aspects are included in induction training sessions and are available through the company intranet for ongoing guidance as required.
 We are a member of our parent companies working group on Corporate Responsibility where Modern Slavery is discussed and cross-business approaches reviewed to share knowledge and expertise on risk assessment, training and managing issues.

 This statement will be reviewed and updated annually and published on our website.